fachat/MicroPET/CPLD/README.md

 As usual with the CRTC, you have to write the register number to $e880 (59520), the write the value to write to the register to $e881 (59521).

-### Interlace

-In normal mode (after reset), the VGA video circuit runs in interlace mode, i.e. only every second raster line is displayed with video data.

-Writing a "1" into CRTC register 8, interlace is switched off, and every single line is displayed with video data.
-I.e. every rasterline is displayed twice, to get to the same height as in interlace mode.

 ### Video memory mapping